avapolzin/avapolzin.github.io/_pages/teaching.md

 I have also worked with a number of high school students, both through my research involvements in graduate school and through [Polygence](https://www.polygence.org){:target="_blank"}.
 If you are a high schooler interested in working with me through Polygence, just make sure to list me as your preference for mentor when you go through the application process.

+{% details Expand for list of HS students %}
 #### Yale University
 - Rohan S. (Choate Rosemary Hall externship; now Yale '27) -- Integrated light photometry, galaxy morphology, Dragonfly Wide-Field Survey
 <!-- - Jack P. (Windward School) --  -->